Stv-X/Qwen2.5/docs/source/run_locally/ollama.md

 # Ollama

 [Ollama](https://ollama.com/) helps you run LLMs locally with only a few commands.
-It is available at MacOS, Linux, and Windows.
+It is available at macOS, Linux, and Windows.
 Now, Qwen2.5 is officially on Ollama, and you can run it with one command:

 ```bash